ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 i a slight crook at the part occupied by the
 knee joint thus producing an increased resem­
 blance to the outlines of the skeleton of Roger
-Williams, as if indeed, molded thereto by the
+Williams, as if indeed, molded thereto by th
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/pst_jeffrey_ver01%2Fdata%2Fsn84024558%2F00296028642%2F1860120601%2F0515.jp2/pct:45.856264,63.834448,15.603755,9.850174/!600,600/0/default.jpg"/>
 </td>